Ecodev/newsletter/Documentation/Configuration/Index.rst

 connecting to popular email providers such as Google Gmail.
 Such configurations are beyond the scope of this manual.
 For more information on writing fetchmail configurations please consult the `fetchmail (1)`_  man pages or the internet.

+You can define a ``storagePid`` in the Constants if you want different Bounce Accounts for different Users.
+Otherwise every User can use every Bounce Accounts.

 .. _fetchmail: http://www.fetchmail.info/
 .. _fetchmail (1): http://www.fetchmail.info/fetchmail-man.html